Chapter 21 - Neuromuscular system disorders

 Most nerves contain a mixture of myelinated and unmyelinated fibers distributed in three well-defined sizes of populations: large myelinated fibers, small myelinated fibers, and many small unmyelinated fibers.
 Normally, the largest-diameter fibers conduct the fastest, and fibers of similar diameter conduct at similar velocity.
 Therefore, following simultaneous stimulation of all fibers in a nerve, the action potentials of individual nerve fibers summate in time, giving rise to compound nerve action potentials (NAP).
 In the clinic, NAP's are recorded routinely, but we can only record the NAP corresponding to large myelinated fibers.

 In the clinic we can also measure nerve conduction velocity (see this discussion of electrodiagnosis for further explanation).

-The following discussion will consider the three basic types of neuromuscular disorders, i.e., damage to the peripheral nerves (including myelin), damage to muscle (myopathy) and damage to the neuromuscular junction.
+The following discussion will consider the four basic types of neuromuscular disorders, i.e., damage to the anterior horn cells, damage to the peripheral nerves (including myelin), damage to muscle (myopathy) and damage to the neuromuscular junction.